JaswanthBuggana/JaswanthBuggana/README.md

 # Jaswanth Kumar

 Welcome to my GitHub profile!

+## About Me

 I am an experienced **Data Engineer** with over 4 years of experience in building and optimizing data pipelines, managing cloud migrations, and integrating complex data systems.
 I have had the privilege of working with industry leaders like Walmart and Infosys, where I contributed to impactful projects enhancing data processing efficiency and delivering actionable insights.
 I am passionate about leveraging technology to solve data challenges, streamline workflows, and support informed decision-making.
----

-## About Me

-- **Profession**: Data Engineer
-- **Experience**: Over 4 years of experience in ETL development, cloud migrations, and data integration.
-- **Passion**: Streamlining data workflows, automating processes, and delivering actionable insights through advanced reporting and analytics tools.
-- **Education**: Master's in Business Analytics and Information Systems from the University of South Florida (CGPA: 3.9/4.0).

 ---